vdinovi/Starfox64/writeup.md

 * Added groundwork for the interface
 * Tried rushing through some enemy spline paths, but reverted -- will do soon

+### 11/30 12:00pm
+* Tried to render interface with ortho perspective, almost working but following camera pitch/yaw is difficult
+* Tried to add flicker effect to exhaust but I think its looks better without.
+Cleaned up a bit though.
+* Added barrel roll!